Specioza Kazibwe

-Speciosa Naigaga Wandira Kazibwe (born 1 July 1954), is a Ugandan politician and first female vice president in Africa.
-She was the sixth vice president of Uganda from 1994 to 2003, making her the first woman in Africa to hold the position of vice-president of a sovereign nation.
-Dr. Speciosa Kazibwe is also a Ugandan surgeon.
+Speciosa Naigaga Wandira Kazibwe (born 1 July 1954) is a Ugandan politician and first female vice president in Africa.
+She was the sixth vice president of Uganda from 1994 to 2003, making her the first woman in Africa to hold the position of vice president of a sovereign nation.
+Kazibwe is also a Ugandan surgeon.
 She is also referred to as "Nnalongo", because of her twins.
-In August 2013, she was appointed by the United Nations's Secretary General, Ban Ki-Moon as United Nations Special Envoy for HIV/AIDS in Africa.
+In August 2013, she was appointed by United Nations Secretary-General Ban Ki-moon as United Nations Special Envoy for HIV/AIDS in Africa.

 Background and education

 Speciosa Kazibwe was born in Iganga District on 1 July 1954.

 She attended Mount Saint Mary's College Namagunga, a prestigious all-female boarding high school affiliated with the Catholic Church, located on the Kampala-Jinja Highway, near the town of Lugazi.
 In 1974 she entered Makerere University School of Medicine, where she studied human medicine, graduating with the Bachelor of Medicine and Bachelor of Surgery degree in 1979.
 She later obtained the degree of Master of Medicine, also from Makerere University Medical School, specializing in General Surgery.
 In 2009, she was awarded the degree of Doctor of Science (SD), by Harvard School of Public Health, Department of Population and International Health.

-Work experience
+Career

-Kazibwe began her political career as a Chairperson of Chairpersons of Halls of Residence at Makerere University Kampala (1975–76) - the equivalent of a University Guild President, which had been abolished by then President Idi Amin Dada.
+Kazibwe began her political career as a chairperson of halls of residence at Makerere University Kampala (1975–76), the equivalent of a university guild president, which had been abolished by then-President Idi Amin Dada.
 She later became a member of the youth and women's wings of the Ugandan Democratic Party.
 She won her first election as a village leader, on the ticket of the National Resistance Movement (NRM) in 1987.
-She was later elected Women's Representative for Kampala District and became Chairperson of the Advisory Committee for Museveni's election campaign.
+She was later elected Women's Representative for Kampala District and became chairperson of the Advisory Committee for Museveni's election campaign.

 She first began serving the administration of Yoweri Museveni in 1989, when she was appointed Deputy Minister for Industry, a post she held until 1991.
 From 1991 until 1994, she served as Minister for Gender and Community Development.
 She was a member of the Constitution Assembly which drafted Uganda's new constitution in 1994.
 In 1996, she was elected Member of Parliament for the constituency of Kigulu South in Iganga District.
-From 1994 until 2003, Speciosa Kazibwe served as Uganda's Vice President and as Minister of Agriculture, Animal Industry and Fisheries.
+From 1994 to 2003, Kazibwe served as Uganda's vice president and as Minister of Agriculture, Animal Industry and Fisheries.

-Kazibwe has been an advocate for women in their position in Africa.
-In collaboration with the Organization of African Unity and the United Nations Economic Commission for Africa, she founded the African Women Committee on Peace and Development (AWCPD) in 1998; an organization she has chaired.
+Kazibwe has been an advocate for women in Africa.
+In collaboration with the Organization of African Unity and the United Nations Economic Commission for Africa, she founded the African Women Committee on Peace and Development (AWCPD) in 1998, an organization she has also chaired.
 The objective of AWCPD is to help enable women's participation in peace and development processes on the continent.
-Dr. Kazibwe has also been chair or a member of various national interest groups, including:
+Kazibwe has also been chair or a member of various national interest groups, including: